Sports & Lifestyle

 Mountain climbing is a passion of mine.
 It’s an emotional reprieve for the body and soul.
 In the mountains, everything is simpler.
-It starts with issuing a challenge to your stony opponent and ends at the summit where you get this incredible feeling of: “Yeah.
+It starts with challenging your stony opponent and ends at the summit, where you get this incredible feeling: “Yeah.
 I did it.
 I made it.
 I overcame the obstacles and my personal weaknesses.”

 There’s just the mountain and you –nothing else.
 In the mountains, I frequently have epiphanies.
 I come up with new ideas and find solutions to different problems… Up there, the conscious mind works differently.
 It’s like a special state where you are more in tune with your subconscious; I should mention that many of my co-workers feel the same way.
 More than anything, I love sharing these experiences with the people I work with.
-That’s why mountain expeditions are an annual affair at Alpari.
-These trips bring us together as a real team; one that is prepared to reach new heights, both in the mountains and in business.
+These trips bring us together as a real team, prepared to reach new heights in the mountains and business.

 This is another form of exercise I enjoy.
 When I warm-up for any sport, I like to start with a nice jog.
 It helps “wake up” the body.
 With running, you don’t need anything besides desire.
 Running works virtually all of your muscle groups and builds up your willpower and endurance.
 It makes it easier for your body to manage physical and psychological burdens.